BEROCHLU/sakata/README.md

 The important aspect of the Sakata index is not bringing 'Prediction' close to 'Actual', but accumulating the difference obtained by subtracting 'Prediction' from 'Actual'.
 When this accumulated error reaches a certain threshold, it triggers a strong trading signal.

+The Sakata Index is not a universal indicator and is weak in identifying trends.
+When the Nikkei 225 continues to rise, it stays above 80, and when it continues to fall, it stays below 20.
+In such cases, above 80 does not necessarily mean a sell, and below 20 does not necessarily mean a buy.
+Additionally, it often exhibits similar characteristics to the RSI.
 # A Custom Implementation of a Simple Neural Network

 This section outlines the configuration of a simple neural network used to calculate the Sakata Index: